hyeste/Ursys-PiHole/README.md

 # Ursys Pi-hole
-A containerised [Pi-hole  DNS sinkhole](https://github.com/pi-hole/pi-hole) arranged for Ursys LLC.
+A containerised [Pi-hole  DNS sinkhole](https://github.com/pi-hole/pi-hole) arranged for Ursys Consulting.
 This service and its surrounding architecture meet the following specifications:

 - The Pi-Hole service is hosted in AWS
 - The Pi-Hole service runs from a container